programmfabrik/easydb-documentation/content/technical/api/event/_index.en.md

 ## Permissions

-The user must be authenticated.
+The user must be authenticated and requires the `system.api.event.get` system right.

 ## HTTP status codes